Homemade Falafel Wraps

 - 1 quart Vegetable oil for frying (grapeseed, canola, and peanut oil also work well)

 - 1 cup Tahini sesame seed paste typically near the hummus

 - ¾ cup lukewarm water or more for consistency

 - ¼ cup fresh lemon juice

-- ¼ teaspoon salt (or more to taste)
+- ¼ teaspoon salt or more to taste

-- 2 teaspoons fresh parsley, minced (optional)
+- 2 teaspoons fresh parsley minced

-- *Combine all ingredients together until a desired consistency is reached (easiest if done in a food processor).
-I added about ¼ cup additional water in mine.
+Blend ingredients in a food processor until desired consistency is reached.
+I added about 1/4 cup additional water in mine.

 - If the falafel has trouble sticking together, try mixing in about 3 Tablespoons of flour.
 If you’re still having issues, add 1-2 eggs into the mixture.
 I didn’t have to use any of these tactics.

 - Instead of tahini sauce, you can also try Tahini or Greek salad dressing!